lewisl9029/rfcs/text/0000-anonymous-components.md

 }
 ```

-For contrast, here's an equivalent implementation without the anonymous component pattern (again using comments to offer commentary):
+For contrast, here's an equivalent implementation without the anonymous component pattern (again using comments to offer context):

 ```js
 import * as React from 'react'